adhambadawi/Real-Time-Elevator-Simulation-Project/README.md

 # Version History
 - 1.00: Initial release
-- 3.00: The new release includes dividing the system into separate programs communicating via UDP and creating multiple elevator cars that operate independently.
-We have also added a weight limit for each elevator car that we are assuring is not exceeded.
+- 4.00: The new release includes detecting and handling faults by adding timing events to detect floor arrival errors and toggling door errors.